-Because good governance is a necessary condition for the success of the peace process, in the Western view, Western projects continued to offer 'counsel' on how to reform the PA and address those challenges.
+to reform the PA and address those challenges31.
 However, this soon took the form of US-Israeli pressure, when Arafat was blamed for the failure of the negotiations at the Camp David Summit in 2000.
-'Arafat was ordered, while he was under siege at the Muqataa complex in Ramallah (where he was from 2001 until his death on 11/11/2004), to arrest resistance operatives, particularly from Hamas.
-Stripping the presidency of its powers and redistributing them elsewhere, became the only way to isolate 'Arafat.
-Political decision-making was assigned to the government and the prime minister, whose post was created later, and by placing security forces under the command of the Interior Ministry, and delegating financial issues to the Ministry of Finance.
+'Arafat was ordered, while he was under siege at the Muqata'a complex in Ramallah (where he was from 2001 until his death on 11/11/2004), to arrest resistance operatives, particularly from Hamas.
+Stripping the presidency of its powers and redistributing them elsewhere, became the only way to isolate 'Arafat.32 Political decision-making was assigned to the government and the prime minister, whose post was created later, and by placing security forces under the command of the Interior Ministry, and delegating financial issues to the Ministry of Finance.

 Although President 'Arafat tried to respond to external pressures, the siege on him, deterioration of the internal situation, and rampant corruption, led to the success of these pressures.
 On 6/6/2002, he appointed a new cabinet under his chairmanship, followed by a presidential decree to form a "ministerial committee for reform" to reform PA institutions.
-Under the roadmap plan, 35 'Arafat also had
+Under the Road Map plan, '3 'Arafat also had to establish the post of prime minister, in March 2003, and to sign the amended Basic Law on 18/3/2003, appointing Mahmud 'Abbas as prime minister.
+Few months later, 'Abbas resigned, and was succeeded by PLC Speaker Ahmad Qurei', as the powers of President 'Arafat and his ability to control matters gradually slipped until his death.
+PLC Speaker Rouhi Fattouh then took over the responsibilities of the presidency for a period of 60 days, according to Palestinian law, followed by PA presidential elections in which 'Abbas won on 19/1/2005, after he had become head of the Fatah movement in 2004.